NS

 miles, 6 days per week

 .
-She also lifts weights 2 days per
+She also lifts weights 2 days per week for 1 hour.

 She is

-been losing weight for the past 2 months and her
+present in your office as she has been losing weight for the past 2 months and her

 2